Q: What is the spectral resolution?

 Q: How do you normalize the IR signal from the AFM to the IR incident laser power which must vary as you scan the laser?

-Q: How much heat do you apply in a localized region due to nanoIR measurements?
+Q: How much heat do you apply in a localized region due to AFM-IR measurements?

-Q: Can the nanoIR spectroscopy capability be added as an accessory to an existing AFM?
+Q: Can the AFM-IR spectroscopy capability be added as an accessory to an existing AFM?

-The nanoIR system is a standalone platform that integrates a tunable IR source, beam delivery and control optics and an AFM measurement module.
-It is not compatible with other existing AFM systems
+The nanoIR and nanoIR2 systems are standalone platforms that integrate a tunable IR source, beam delivery and control optics and an AFM measurement module.
+It is not compatible with other existing AFM systems.

-Q: Can the nano-TA cantilever be used for nano-IR measurements?
+Q: Can the nanoTA cantilever be used for AFM-IR measurements?

 Q: How does the stiffness of the cantilever play into the measurement?